 Who are Ash & Jo?

 Jo is from England.
 She came over to New Zealand seven years ago and works in administration and sales.
-She is an extrovert who is always the life of the party, she loves drag queens, horror movies, and true crime.
+Joe is an extrovert who is always the life of the party, loves drag queens, horror movies, and true crime.

-Ash had been living in England for two years before returning to New Zealand and meeting her future wife!
-Ash is creative, she loves second-hand clothes, is an introvert who loves performing, writing and making music.
+Ash lived in England for two years before returning to New Zealand and meeting her future wife!
+Ash is creative.
+She loves second-hand clothes, is an introvert who loves performing, writing, and making music.
 She also started a friendship-group for queer women in Auckland called Plaid, and this is why she went out for a drink with Jo in the first place.

 For fun, we love to hang out with their friends, drink rum and lemonade, explore the city, eat dumplings and ramen together, play pranks on each other, cry at sad (or happy) movies, sing in the car and listen to murder podcasts before falling asleep and having bad dreams!